EARLY YEARS FOUNDATION STAGE (EYFS) at LINDHEAD

 At Lindhead, we place a great emphasis on the first year in school and endeavour to develop the children into active, happy and independent learners.
 The Early Years Foundation Stage (EYFS) is a framework for care, learning and development.

 We aim to support children in their learning through, “teaching and experiences that gives children the broad range of skills that provide the right foundation for good progress through school and in life”.
-(Statutory Framework for the EYFS 2012)

 Aims - We aim to: